fzakaria/fzakaria.com/_posts/2026-08-19-three-ways-to-smuggle-sqlite-into-nix.md

 As we initially complained, **`fromJSON` is a flat line in the wrong place.** It is 0.29s whether you ask one question or two hundred, because the 5.3 MB parse happens once and dominates everything after it.

+**The giant `.nix` file is the same flat line, drawn higher.** It is roughly twice the time and 1.7× the memory of the JSON it replaced.
+Surprisngly, laziness never gets a chance to help: importing the file and touching *nothing at all* already costs 0.53s.
+The baseline cost is the parse, and the parse is eager as we well.
+Turns out parsing Nix expressions is even more expensive than JSON.
+Nix has run the file through its Bison grammar, build an AST for all 305,492 entries, and add every attribute name into the symbol table. `fromJSON` skips the AST entirely and goes straight from bytes to values, which is why the format with a "serialisation boundary" beats the one without.

 **`builtins.exec` starts the cheapest and climbs**, roughly 3.8 ms per query of `fork` + `exec` + Nix-parsing the output.
 It crosses `fromJSON` somewhere around eighty queries.

 **`builtins.importNative` is flat and nearly free**, 0.05s across the whole range since we _reuse SQLite instantiations_ across multiple invocations.
 The database is opened once for the entire evaluation and the pages stay warm.